 - Consider adding a persistent menu to get your visitors back on track from any point in the conversation.

 Evaluate and improve performance

-As a bot-builder, you’ve worked hard to create a chatbot that provides value!
-Over time, you’ll want to maximize your return by monitoring the bot’s performance and conducting regular maintenance.
+As a bot-builder, you’ve worked hard to create a bot that provides value!
+Over time, you’ll want to monitor the bot’s performance and conduct regular maintenance to maximize your return.

 Establish an evaluation procedure

-Reviewing the conversations your bot has with visitors will help you locate potential areas of improvement.
-We recommend using the Inbox to investigate chats in which the bot doesn’t connect with your users to understand why.
+Reviewing your bot's conversations with visitors will help you locate potential areas of improvement.
+We recommend using the Message Insights Report to identify chats where the bot doesn’t connect with your users, understand why, and take action.

 Compare your bot to both itself and competitors.

 - Return to the role and goals you established for your chatbot at the beginning of the project.
 Has anything gotten lost over time?